-- Q: One of my clients is an eight-year-old with severe spastic cerebral palsy.
+Q: One of my clients is an eight-year-old with severe spastic cerebral palsy.
 The results of their feeding and swallowing assessment show that they are not safe with oral feeding.
 I have explained the assessment results to the child's parents, taking time to outline with diagrams the process of swallowing and how a feeding tube or percutaneous endoscopic gastrostomy (PEG) would benefit the child.
 I also explained the risks associated with and without the tube (PEG).
 The client's parents stated that they did not want a PEG for their child, as they felt that their child would be harmed by the surgery and that they had already been through enough medical procedures with little or no benefit.
 In my professional opinion, I think it's important to explore this issue further with the family.
-How can I approach this? - A: The ACSLPA standard of practice on informed consent for service is clear that regulated members must respect the client's (or their legally authorized representative's) right to refuse interventions.
+How can I approach this?

+A: The ACSLPA standard of practice on informed consent for service is clear that regulated members must respect the client's (or their legally authorized representative's) right to refuse interventions.
 Given that obtaining informed consent for service is a process, rather than an event, in situations such as this, respectful ongoing dialogue and engagement may give clients and/or their caregivers time to process the information shared and to engage the provider in more discussion that may help address their concerns about their child's health and overall well-being.
 Ongoing dialogue may also reveal alternative interventions that the family would accept.
+However, regulated members must respect the client's (or their legally authorized representative's) right to choose whether they participate in ongoing dialogue.